isnogudus/zonefile/README.md

 ### Configuration structure
 The used yaml file has to belong to the following structure: The first level introduces dns domains.
 You could define multiple domains in just on file.
 The next level are the different types of dns entries.
 They are
- - soa

-   The soa entry defines a soa record.
-Zonefile will use sane defaults for most entries, so you only have to provide nameserver and email.
+ - The soa entries define a soa record.
+Zonefile will use sane defaults for most entries, so you only have to provide at least one nameserver and an email.
-   - **nameserver**: The primary nameserver of the domain
    - **email**: The email address of the domain admin. @-chars will be converted to dots
    - **serial**: The serial number of the zone.
 It will be automatically computed if omitted.
    - **refresh**: Master slave refresh interval in seconds.